-- 4.4.1 The items contained in Section 4.1, General, shall be applicable to this section. - 4.4.2 The Electrical Level 3 Arborist is an arborist who performs arboricultural operations where an electrical hazard of voltages (35 kV or less) exists but who is not working for the purpose of clearing space around the electric supply lines on behalf of the utility or organization that controls or operates the lines or equipment.
-The Electrical Level 3 Arborist shall have related training and on-the-job experience, be familiar with the electrical system equipment, and have demonstrated the competency in performing arboricultural operations in proximity to high voltages (35 kV or less).
-They shall adhere to the MAD in Table 3. - 4.4.2.1 The Electrical Level 3 Arborist (35 kV and lower) is trained and competent to perform arboricultural operations within 10 ft of 35 kV and lower but not closer than distances shown in Table 3.
+4.4.1 The items contained in Section 4.1, General, shall be applicable to this section.

+4.4.2 The Electrical Level 3 Arborist is an arborist who performs tree workarboricultural operations where an electrical hazard of voltages (35 kV or less) exists, but the arboristwho is not working for the purpose of clearing space around the electric supply lines on behalf of the utility or organization that controls or operates the wires/lines or equipment.
+The Electrical Level 3 Arborist shall have related training and on-the-job experience, be familiar with the electrical system equipment and hazards of, and have demonstrated the competency in performing arboricultural operations in proximity to primary voltage not to exceed 35 kV, and have demonstrated the ability to perform the special techniques involved at primary high voltages (35 kV or less).
+They shall adhere to the MAD in Table 3.

+4.4.2.1 The Electrical Level 3 Arborist (35 kV and lower) is trained and competent to perform arboricultural operations within 10 ft of 35 kV and lower but not closer than distances shown in Table 3.

-Note: The Electrical Level 3 Arborist may enter a tree and perform work within the tree but not bring their body nor conductive material within distances shown in Table 3 of the high voltage electric supply line in excess of 35 kV.
+Note: The Electrical Level 3 Arborist may enter a tree and perform work within the tree but not bring their body nor conductive material within distances shown in Table 3 of the primaryhigh voltage electric supply line in excess of 35 kV.

-4.4.3 The employer shall verify that the Electrical Level 3 Arborist is trained and has demonstrated competency to work within proximity to electrical hazards consistent with OSHA 29 CFR 1910, Subpart S.

-- 4.4.4 The employer shall ensure that the Electrical Level 3 Arborist and Electrical Level 3 Arborist Trainee's training and degree of training in electrical hazards is determined by the risk to the arborist for the hazard(s) involved.
-Such training shall include, but is not limited to: - a) familiarity with the safety-related work practices, safety procedures, and other safety requirements in this section that pertain to their job assignments; - b) familiarity with any other safety practices, including applicable emergency procedures (e.g., aerial rescue), that are not specifically addressed by this section but that are related to their work and are necessary for their safety; - c) the skills and techniques necessary to distinguish exposed live parts from other parts of electric equipment; - d) the skills and techniques necessary to determine the nominal voltage of exposed live parts; and - e) the MADs specified in this section (Table 3) which correspond to the voltages to which the Electrical Level 3 Arborist will be exposed and the skills and techniques necessary to maintain those distances. - 4.4.5 The employer shall determine, through regular supervision and through inspections conducted on at least an annual basis, that the Electrical Level 3 Arborist is complying with the safety-related work practices required by this section. - 4.4.6 An Electrical Level 3 Arborist shall receive additional training (or retraining) if the Electrical Level 3 Arborist must employ safety-related work practices that are not normally used during their regular job duties.
+- 4.4.3 The employer shall verify that the Electrical Level 3 Arborist is trained and has demonstrated competency to work within proximity to electrical hazards consistent with OSHA 29 CFR 1910.332, Subpart S-Training. - 4.4.4 The employer shall ensure that the Electrical Level 3 Arborist and Electrical Level 3 Arborist Trainee's training and degree of training in electrical hazards is determined by the risk to the arborist for the hazard(s) involved.
+Such training shall include, but is not limited to: - a) familiarity with the safety-related work practices, safety procedures, and other safety requirements in this section that pertain to their job assignments; - b) familiarity with any other safety practices, including applicable emergency procedures (e.g., aerial rescue), that are not specifically addressed by this section but that are related to their work and are necessary for their safety; - c) the skills and techniques necessary to distinguish exposed live parts from other parts of electric equipment; - d) the skills and techniques necessary to determine the nominal voltage of exposed live parts; and - e) the MADs specified in this section (Table 3) which correspond to the voltages to which the Electrical Level 3 Arborist will be exposed and the skills and techniques necessary to maintain those distances. - 4.4.5 The employer shall determine, through regular supervision and through inspections conducted on at least an annual basis, that the Electrical Level 3 Arborist is complying with the safety-related work practices required by this section.

+4.4.6 An Electrical Level 3 Arborist shall receive additional training (or retraining) if the Electrical Level 3 Arborist must employ safety-related work practices that are not normally used during their regular job duties.